Rapid genetic screening with high quality factor metasurfaces: Methods

 \subsection{Optical characterization}

-Resonator spectra were measured in a home-built near-infrared microscope shown in Supplementary Figure 1.
+Resonator spectra were measured in a home-built near-infrared reflection microscope shown in Supplementary Figure 1.
 Samples were illuminated via a broadband NKT supercontinuum laser with a collimated fiber output.
 A polarizer P1 was set to create linearly polarized incident illumination at a 45$^\circ$ angle with respect to the metasurface structures.
-The beam is weakly focused onto the sample through the sapphire substrate at normal incidence with a lens L2 (f= 50 mm) to an approximate spot size of 200 $\mu$m.
+The illuminating beam is focused to the back focal plane of a 5X objective (Mitutoyo Plan Apochromat NIR) with a lens L1 (f=100 mm) to produce a collimated plane wave at the sample.
+The devices were illuminated through the sapphire substrate.
 Additionally, all optical measurements in this work were taken with sample chips sealed in a fluid cell and immersed in PBS 1X.
-The scattered light is collected through a 50X objective lens (Olympus LCPLN50XIR) and directed through a cross-polarized polarizer P2 at -45$^\circ$ to reduce the substrate Fabry-Perot signal.
+The scattered light is directed through a cross-polarized polarizer P2 at -45$^\circ$ to reduce the substrate Fabry-Perot signal.
 The scattered light is then focused via a lens L3 (f=75 mm) into a SPR-2300 spectrometer (Princeton Instruments).
 The broadband signal is diffracted via a diffraction grating (600 g/mm, blase wavelength 600 nm, Princeton Instruments) and focused onto an air-cooled InGaAs detector (NiRvana, Princeton Instruments).
-All spectral measurements are collected as the average of three successive 200 millisecond acquisitions.
 Spectral features were analyzed by fitting the data with the function:

 where $T$ is the scattered intensity from a superposition between a constant complex background, $a_r+a_i i$, and a Lorentzian oscillator with resonant frequency $f_0$ and full-width at half-maximum of 2$\gamma$.
 The quality factor is then calculated as $Q = f_0/2\gamma$.